 This course looks at the multiple traditions concerning land in the Hebrew Bible/Old Testament, with a particular focus on the promises to Abraham-'father of many nations'-and his descendents.
-Prerequiste: Introdductory courses in Old Testament.
-Apply Now
+Prerequiste: Introductory courses in Old Testament.

 prerequisite course, cross-listed under Evening School, Traditional Program:

 Theological Education Toolbox: An Introduction to Theological Education

 next scheduled for August 2015

 An introduction to the tools, terms and traditions needed to lay a foundation as an Evening School student at Virginia Theological Seminary.
 Students must be present for three of the four class meetings to pass the course.
 This course is a non-credit, pass/fail prerequisite course for the Enriched Evening School program and does not count towards the Evening School diploma.